iq-teamsky/agm-info/src/terms-and-conditions.md

 ### Invoice and payment conditions

-The fees due for the provision of our services are charged via periodic electronic invoice denominated in Euros, sent to you via email to the address you have provided us with when registering to use these services.
+The fees due for the provision of our services are charged via periodic electronic invoice denominated in Euros, that is placed in your account that can be accessed in the upper right hand corner of the Application sent to you via email to the address you have provided us with when registering to use these services.
 The amount charged for services provided is due regardless of whether you receive the relevant invoice and you yourself are responsible for ensuring that we have your correct email address at all times and that our emails are not caught by any spam filter or equivalent process.
 We are entitled to make periodically an inflation adjustment to the amount you pay based on the Harmonized Index of Consumer Prices HICP as compiled by Eurostat and the national statistical institutes of the relevant EU-member states in accordance with harmonized statistical methods.
 Consumers can pay us through iDEAL or through a VISA or MasterCard credit card.
 In due course we will also collect payments using a SEPA Direct Debit mandate, which you must provide when registering to use our paid services.

 ### Disclaimer of warranties and waiver of liability

-We take care, on a reasonable commercial efforts’ basis, to ensure the quality, such as the timeliness and the accuracy, of the content of the Webpages Services.
+We strive to ensure that the content of the Webpages Services is up-to-date, complete and factually correct.
 Users agree that any use of the content of our Webpages Services is at their own sole risk.

 We do not guarantee an error free service of information made available to us by third parties.